HaploidJS/haploidjs.github.io/docs/guide/getting-started.md

 }]);
 ```

-The router container needs one more **activeWhen** option, to match the location of current page.

-Next, you should run the router container:
+> Sub-applications can be declared in a variety of ways, not limited to a URL, see: [Register SubApps](/guide/register-app.html)

+Router containers require an additional `activeWhen` option, which is fully compatible with _single-spa_.

+Next, for a router container, you need to start it:

 ```ts
 rc.run();
 ```

-For manual container, you can activate any application by calling _activateApp_ function:
+For a manual container, you can use the `activateApp` function to activate any sub-application:

 ```ts
 mc.activateApp("foo");
 ```

-There are many events you can listen to:
+You can listen for many events on a container instance:

 ```ts
 rc.on("appactivating", ({ appname }) => {});